EMI-Group/evox/docs/source/guide/basics/3-distributed.rst

 Distribute the workflow
 =======================

-To scale the workflow using multiple machines, use the :class:`DistributedPipeline <evox.pipelines.DistributedPipeline>` instead of StdPipeline.
+To scale the workflow using multiple machines, use the :class:`DistributedPipeline <evox.workflows.DistributedPipeline>` instead of StdPipeline.

 .. code-block:: python

     algorithm = <your algorithm>
     problem = <your problem>

-    from evox.pipelines import DistributedPipeline
+    from evox.workflows import DistributedPipeline

     pipeline = DistributedPipeline(
         algorithm=algorithm,